dieghernan/RKI-Corona-Atlas/_pages/index_en.md

 ---
 layout: default
 title: Secondary page
-subtitle: This is in english
+subtitle: This is in English
 permalink: /en
 ---